colgate-cs-research/DistanceEstimation/code/auth/experiment 2/Readme.md

 receiver instead of ubuntu.
 I wanted to check whether the ack behaviour is similar for mobile devices as well (which are our main target).
 The experiment was unsuccessful and I did not receive acks for the sent packets.

+- `test_monitor_mobile_unassociated.pcap`

+Similar to above experiment.
+The major difference was that the mobile was not connected to any AP.
+Still no luck.
+I did not receive any ack.

 - `test_monitor_mobile_wifi_off.pcap`

 This is again an edge-case experiment like the first one.
 In this case the receiver MAC address is near my